 Ensure that the vehicle dashboard does not obstruct the inward-facing camera view to the driver.

 Ensure that the vehicle sun visor does not obstruct the inward-facing camera view to the driver.
 If necessary and possible, remove the middle visor.

 The ideal location for LGVs and smaller vehicles is in the upper-middle area of the windscreen.

 When you install a dual-facing dash cam, make sure the inward facing lens is not blocked by the rear view mirror and check that the sun visor does not fold down in front of the dash cam.
 To verify the position you can Test Dash Cam Positioning.

-The following image shows an example of this mounting position:
+The following images display an example of this mounting position:

 The following visibility recommendations are in accordance with the private passenger and light commercial vehicles manual.
 For the most up-to-date information, refer to the manual.